rahulyhg/carolina/vuepress_site/tutorials/db.md

 added the `name` field to `adminFields`.
 The purpose of these two changes is specifically for the default admin panel, which will be covered later.

+Additionally, note that the fields `_id`, `createdAt`, and `updatedAt`, will be automatically added to the schema fields by the super constructor.

 This is all we need to do for the Item Schema, and we can leave the Item Model Class alone for now.